 Procter will hire 15-20 staff members: Counselors, Healthcare Providers, and a Leadership Team.
 Some counselors will also serve as Lifeguards.
 Read the job description highlighted above and the hiring timeline, then submit an application online!

 We are intentional about hiring a camp staff that is reflective of the campers we serve.
 Counselors from any or no faith backgrounds, all socioeconomic statuses, people of color, and members of the LGBT community are especially encouraged to apply.

 Do you want to build friendships, create community, and learn valuable life skills?
-As a Procter staff member you will help youth ask hard questions, engage with people outside their neighborhood, explore and share their faith.
+As a Procter staff member, you will help youth ask hard questions, engage with people outside their neighborhood, and explore and share their faith.
 You’ll help families connect with each other and the natural world.
 You’ll work hard, play hard, and spend your summer outdoors.

 Serving on a camp staff may be one of the hardest and most rewarding jobs you will ever have.
-At Procter the camp staff is intentional about sharing God’s love with one another and our campers; children and adults.
+At Procter the camp staff is intentional about sharing God’s love with one another and our campers, both children and adults.
 We seek and serve Christ in all people with whom we interact at camp, modeling joy, respect, and inclusiveness, to create a community where everyone feels welcome.

-Comprised of a few experienced counselors or leaders to assist the Director in implementing the camp program.
-The Leadership Team will be responsible for managing morning formation (planning and implementation), waterfront and lifeguarding, and afternoon and evening activities.
+Comprised of a few experienced counselors or leaders to assist the Director in implementing the camp program, the Leadership Team will be responsible for managing morning formation (planning and implementation), waterfront and lifeguarding, and afternoon and evening activities.